This US 2018 review lead author was a gynecologic oncologist in private practice:

 The evidence shows that both orientation and identity are biologic features that co-vary with a very large number of other biologic sexually dimorphic traits.”

 1. A fetus’ development is influenced by survival reactions to their environment.
 Although fetal and placental responses to environmental stressors are relevant to sexual orientation and gender identity, the subject wasn’t explored.

 2. Epigenetic adaptations to the prenatal environment involving microRNA were mentioned in a small subsection.
 But the review didn’t cite relevant studies involving DNA methylation, chromatin and histone modifications for epigenetic causes of and effects on sexual orientation and gender identity.

-The authors included a half-dozen anecdotal quotations from personal correspondence that promoted their narrative.
-These came across as appeals to authority rather than methods to create scientific understanding of the subject.
+3. The authors included a half-dozen anecdotal quotations from personal correspondence that promoted their narrative.
+These came across as appeals to authority rather than evidence for scientific understanding of the subject.

-It was insufficient for the review to note “a continuum between masculine and feminine” without also exploring evidence for an individual’s placement on the continuum, including possible epigenetic causes for sexual orientation and gender identity.
+It was insufficient for the review to note “a continuum between masculine and feminine” without also exploring evidence for an individual’s placement on the continuum.
+The question of possible epigenetic causes for sexual orientation and gender identity remains.

 https://www.sciencedirect.com/science/article/pii/S009082581731510X “Biological origins of sexual orientation and gender identity: Impact on health” (not freely available)